 PHOTO WALL

-Orchestras will be able to use this artwork to make a “Photo Booth” wall/photo backdrop for their lobbies to enhance social media presence via tagging, and to promote the project and message as a whole.
+Orchestras will be able to use this artwork to make a “Photo Booth” wall/photo backdrop for their lobbies to enhance social media presence and audience engagement.

 ONLINE